-How To Control and Remove Mice In Your Home
+How To Control & Remove Mice In Your Home

 The rat is the creature that gets the worse press as they are the once seen in the drains and rubbish bins.
 We think of mice as cute woodland creatures – that is until we meet the house mouse and understand what they are really like.
 Just like a rat, these tiny mammals can contaminate a home, usually a kitchen, putting family members at risk.
 They head out at night from their hiding places and search for food and scraps.
 They leave trails of urine and droppings as they go.

 Mice can be a problem to get rid of because of their habits, size and life cycle.
 One mouse may only live to be a year old, but they can reproduce rapidly, reaching sexual maturity very quickly.
 Therefore a colony can grow very quickly if left alone with a strong food supply.
-There is also the issues that these animals can find homes in a range of dwellings and areas of the home thanks to their physical attributes.
+There is also the issues that these pests can find homes in a range of dwellings and fit into tight areas thanks to their physical attributes.
 They have the ability to run, jump and even swim with great speed and agility.
 Therefore, they can cover large amounts of ground in one night and reach hiding places you may not have considered.

 This all means that it can be difficult to know where to set traps, and how many mice to set them for.
-One adult may have a nest somewhere.
+Mice may have a nest anywhere in a home or commercial property harbouring inside wall cavities, ceilings, subfloors and sheds.
 Also, they may not be the only adult visiting your kitchen if it is inviting enough.
 A trap under the fridge or in the food cupboard may be well-placed, but there is no guarantee of catching them.
 Then there is the additional issue of having to deal with killing or disposing of mice if they are caught.
 Baited traps that kill can be distressing for animal lovers.
 Humane traps allow for mice to be released, but what is to stop them from returning again?

 Calling In The Pros At Sunnystate